evekhm/gcp-dragen/README.md

   ```
 > Command will take ~ 5 minutes and you should see following message at the end of the execution: ` "Success!
 Infrastructure deployed and ready!"` with next steps described.

+This command executes following steps:
+* Enables required APIs
+* Sets required constraints
+* Creates Network/Subnet and required Firewall rules
+* Creates GCS Bucket for input and output
+* Creates HMAC keys (stores as GCP secrets)
+* Creates Secrets with License keys (stores as GCP secrets)
+* Creates Service Account with required permissions to run the Batch Job
+* Uploads `config.json`  with  Jarvice and Dragen options
+* Deploys Cloud Function - to trigger batch Job on GCS event

 ## Upload Required Data